SuffolkLITLab/EfileProxyServer/docs/tyler_codes.md

 ### Country and State

-A list of countries recognized by country fields.
+A list of countries accepted by the court.
+Can vary for some unknown reason (why they don't just use [ISO-3166](https://en.wikipedia.org/wiki/ISO_3166) I have no idea).
 The State codes are available for a select number of countries: for IL these are only Canada, the US, and Mexico.

 ### Filing status

+Things like "Filing has been served", "Filing has been cancelled", etc.

 ### Version

+Used internally to tell if we need to update any codes from the courts (e.g., we only need to download the codes file for suffixes, and not the other tables).

 ### Data Field Config